Shaping futures

 Partners

 Play is a universal phenomenon.
-Everyone used to play and enjoy that.
+Everyone used to play and enjoyed that.
 While we grew up, we left play behind.
 We become adults.
 Our beliefs about work, people and ourselves became serious and rational.
 No time to waste on playing!
 That is how I thought back then.

 Designed for play